ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 * `id` should start with `state_`

 ## Tests
-* Should always do something, even if testing default behavior
+* Shall always do something, even if testing default behavior
-* Should test one change
+* Shall test one change
 * Shall use the `.sh` for the file extension
+* Shall use the `#!/bin/bash` shebang at the first line

 ## Markdown
 * [One sentence per line](https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line)